Quozul/lovcon/readme.md

 function love.load()
     console.registercallbacks()

-    thread:start("An other cool message!") -- starts the threads with an argument end
+    thread:start("An other cool message!")
+    --[[ Starts the thread with an argument which will be used to print a message.
+         The console automatically create a channel that will be used for that, the channel is called "console_channel". ]] end
 ```